Exploitation of labour: Criticism

-John Roemer studied and criticized Marx's theory by putting forth a model to deal with exploitation in all modes of production, hoping to lay the foundations for an analysis of the laws of motion of socialism.
+John Roemer studied and criticised Marx's theory by putting forth a model to deal with exploitation in all modes of production, hoping to lay the foundations for an analysis of the laws of motion of socialism.
 In his works published in the 1980s, Roemer posits a model of exploitation based upon unequal ownership of human (physical labour skills) and non-human property (land and means of production).
 He states that this model of property rights has great superiority over the conventional surplus labour model of exploitation, therefore rejecting the labour theory of value.
 In his attempt to put forward a theory of exploitation that also includes feudal, capitalist and socialist modes of production, he defines exploitation in each of the modes in terms of property rights.
 Roemer rejects the labour theory of value because he sees that exploitation can exist in the absence of employment relations, like in a subsistence economy, therefore backing the model of exploitation that is based on property rights.
 He tests his theory of exploitation using game theory to construct contingently feasible alternative states where the exploited agents could improve their welfare by withdrawing with their share of society's alienable and inalienable assets.
 Feudal, capitalist and socialist exploitation all come from the theory of exploitation on the basis of inequitable distribution of property rights.
-There has been a range of agreement and disagreement from various economists, neo-classical economists favoring the model the most.
+There has been a range of agreement and disagreement from various economists, neo-classical economists favouring the model the most.

-Some theorists criticize Roemer for his entire rejection of the labour theory of value and the surplus labour approach to exploitation, for they were the central aspects of Marxist thought in regard to exploitation.
-Others criticize his commitment to a specifically liberal as opposed to a Marxist account of the wrongs of exploitation.
+Some theorists criticise Roemer for his entire rejection of the labour theory of value and the surplus labour approach to exploitation, for they were the central aspects of Marxist thought in regard to exploitation.
+Others criticise his commitment to a specifically liberal as opposed to a Marxist account of the wrongs of exploitation.

-In response to Roemer, Nicholas Vrousalis has argued that Roemer is right to criticize the labour theory of value, but that does not subtract from the value of Marx's exploitation theory.
+In response to Roemer, Nicholas Vrousalis has argued that Roemer is right to criticise the labour theory of value, but that does not subtract from the value of Marx's exploitation theory.
 According to Vrousalis, the correspondence between price and value posited by the original Marxian theory is unnecessary to the centrality of labour to the theory of exploitation.